boostorg/hana/README.md

 you are done.

 The library relies on a full-featured C++14 compiler and standard library, but nothing else is required.
-As of November 2014, the only compiler known to compile the full test suite is Clang 3.6.0 (trunk) with libc++ (trunk too).
+As of February 2015, the only compiler known to compile the full test suite is Clang 3.7.0 (trunk) with libc++ (trunk too).
-While Clang 3.5 is advertised as having full support for C++14, it has several C++14-related bugs that are fixed in the trunk and make it incapable of compiling the full test suite.
-However, efforts were made to make the library usable with Clang 3.5 and the libc++ that's shipped with it; you should expect a couple of compiler bugs to pop up here and there, but most functionality should be available.
+While Clang 3.6 is advertised as having full support for C++14, it has several C++14-related bugs that are fixed in the trunk and make it incapable of compiling the full test suite.
+However, efforts are being made to port the library to GCC 4.9 and Clang 3.6.

 ## Documentation